 The inter-war years were filled with great challenges, as well as opportunities.
 Frank Forder, the second Headmaster of St Dunstan’s, introduced the importance of the outdoors and sport to the curriculum, believing that mind and body were both in need of education.
 Revd Forder’s impact on the College continues today, as we dedicate our co-curricular programme to his name.
 Following Revd Forder was John Usherwood, who took great efforts to update the College’s facilities and prepare pupils for whatever great challenges lay ahead.

 During the Second World War, life was particularly hard for the pupils of St Dunstan’s.
 In September of 1939 they were evacuated to Reigate, where they would spend most of the war, except for a second evacuation in 1944 to Wales.
-The robust laboratory facilities that pupils were used to at St Dunstan’s gave way to makeshift chemistry sets in a Pupconverted bathroom; playing fields had to be shared with bomb shelters.
+The laboratory facilities that pupils were used to at St Dunstan’s gave way to makeshift chemistry sets in a converted bathroom; playing fields had to be shared with bomb shelters.